-Based on tenets #5 and #5 of the Scribble Hypothesis, it is possible to propose the following neuro-molecular advantages/scenario of SIT's (consciousness states described as Self-Induced Transparency) in the literate human brain:
+Based on tenets #5 and #5 of the Scribble Hypothesis, it is possible to propose the adaptive advantages of SIT's (consciousness states described as Self-Induced Transparency) for the literate human brain as follows:

-- sustained visual attention (analogous to the self-focusing optical phenomena that occurs when photons propagate inside microtubules) achieved by marks of meaning has quantum effects within the noisy, thermal and chaotic intercellular milieu of the thinking brain. - marks of meaning act as coolants (Bose-Einstein condensates) or like energy pumps (Frohlich model), exciting biomolecules coherently, reducing to a common frequency code...
-This common frequency mode regulates brain synchronicity as focus, increasing non-linear soliton waves (to maximum tolerance --- like the crest of a foaming wave) FIGURE TWENTY-THREE, initiating self-collapse on non-quantum levels in response to mental break-throughs (the solved drawing, the resolved symphonic line, the elegant mathematical proof).
+- sustained visual attention (analagous to the self-focusing optical phenomena that occurs when photons propate inside microtubules)achieved by marks of meaning has quantum effects within the noisy, thermal and chaotic intercellular milieu of the thinking brain. - marks of meaning act as coolants (Bose-Einstein condensates) or like energy pumps (Frohlich model), exciting biomolecules coherently, reducing to a common frequency code...
+This common frequency mode regulates a brain synchronicity as focus, increasing non-linear soliton waves (to maximum tolerance --- like the crest of a foaming wave), initiating self-collapse on non-quantum levels in response to mental break-throughs (the solved drawing, the resolved symphonic line, the elegant mathematical proof).
 This self-collapse, or resolution is experienced emotionally as heightened consciousness, achieved via self-clarifying shifts in visual phenomenal experience.
-The quantum phrase "self-induced transparency" (or SIT) aptly describes such self-induced, marks-based "aha!" experiences. - the possible quantum mechanics of an SIT are as follows: marks of meaning cause neural microtubular dephosphorylation releasing sodium, calcium and magnesium ions whose radii are smaller than H20, and so do not disturb the dynamical geometry of sheltered quantum neural states.
+The quantum phrase "self-induced transparency" (or SIT) aptly describes such self-induced, marks-based "aha!" experiences. - the possible quantuam mechanics of an SIT are as follows: marks of meaning cause neural microtubular dephosphorylation releasing sodium, calcium and magnesium ions whose radii are smaller than H20, and so do not disturb the dynamical geometry of sheltered quantum neural states.
 This means that children who can not work comfortably with marks of meaning (dyslexic children, attention deficit children, autistic children) or who have problems with speech (including stuttering), suffer "decohere Type 2 phenomena" through chloride fluxes in axons which means that ions with too big radii disrupt the dynamically structured layers of water in bio-cytoplasm in the human brain's neural systems at levels which affect conscious emotion, producing sad and discouraged feelings.
 The brain is then at risk for a cascade of negative emotions, including desperation and depression, as it senses that it is failing to operate effectively.
-The blockage of calcium, sodium and magnesium by chloride must feel lousy to the brain, much like an engine might feel (if it could feel) when oil, gas, oxygen, and spark are cut off.
+The blockage of calcium, sodium and magnesium by choloride must feel lousy to the brain, much like an engine might feel (if it could feel) when oil, gas, oxygen, and spark are cut off.
 Combustion engines are not equipped with feelings.
+Humans are.

-Humans are. - Microtubule-associated protein (MAP-2) "is essential for strengthening synaptic pathways. ..
-MAP-2 consumes a large proportion of brain biochemical energy, and acts to reconfigure the sub-synaptic cytoskeleton...by connecting with smaller cytoskeletal proteins directly involved in neurotransmitter release...This release has a probabilistic component....and may reflect some unrecognized quantum influence" (Penrose and Hameroff, 1999).
+• Microtubule associated protein (MAP-2) "is essential for strengthening synaptic pathways. ..
+MAP-2 consumes a large proportion of brain biochemical energy, and acts to reconfigure the sub-synaptic cytoskeleton...by connecting with smaller cytoskeletal proteins directly involved in neurotramsmitter release...This release has a probabilistic component....and may reflect some unrecognized quantum influence" (Penrose and Hameroff, 1999).
 It is arguable that drawing and writing and mathematical notation and musical notation have the possibility of exerting a quantum influence on neurotransmitter release through major phosporylation.
-That this, when marks of meaning achieve a break-through in understanding, they increase some probabilistic component for neurotransmitter release necessary for maintaining healthy cells operating in synchronicity.